0xtemple/temples/README.md

 # Temples

 Temples is a framework for building onchain applications.
-It is written in the Rust language.It consists of two parts, one for Storage and one for World.
+It is written in the Rust language.It consists of two parts, one for Schema and one for NexCore.

 ## Schema
 A fully chained ORM.